fourlastor-jams/into-the-wip/documents/The Concept Document.md

     * getting items

 * ##### What items can the character obtain
-    Other pokemons, items like potions & stuff, abilities
+    Other pokemons, items like potions & stuff, abilities, gear, weapons

 * ##### What resources must be managed?
     Pokemon health, collected abilities and items, a money currency, different tactical board options, time? space on the tactical board